martz-rgb/ask-vk-bot/README.md

 - [x] web client for sqlite (make it useful)
 - [x] change keyboard without delete
 - [x] cache expired deleting
+- [x] um very thing to do IS TO REFACTOR NODES... i appreciate myself but what the f*ck (сойдет)